casdoor/casdoor-website/docs/permission/adapter.md

 - `Port`
 - `User`
 - `Password`
-- `Database type` : Now support Mysql, postgreSQL, SQL server, Oracle, Sqlite 3.
+- `Database type` : Now support MySQL, PostgreSQL, SQL server, Oracle, SQLite 3.
 - `Database` : The database name.
 - `Table` : The table name.
-If the table is not exist, it will be created.
+If the table does not exist, it will be created.
-- `model` : You can select one model belong to the organization of the adapter.
+- `model` : You can select one model belonging to the organization of the adapter.

 ![adapter_config](/img/permission/adapter/adapter_config.png)

 :::info

 After fill all the fields, please don't forget to **save** the config.
 Then click the **sync** button to load the policy rules.
-The policy rules will be show in below table.
+The policy rules will be shown in the below table.

 :::